WICG/attribution-reporting-api/README.md

-When the user agent receives a conversion registration on a URL matching the conversiondestination eTLD+1, it looks up all impressions in storage that match <reportingorigin, conversiondestination>.
+When the user agent receives a conversion registration on a URL matching the conversiondestination eTLD+1, it looks up all impressions in storage that match <reportingOrigin, conversionDestination>.

 The most recent matching impression is given an `attribution-credit` of value 100.
 All other matching impressions are given an `attribution-credit` of value of 0.

 For each matching impression, schedule a report.
 To schedule a report, the browser will store the
- {reporting origin, conversiondestination domain, impression data, [decoded](#metadata-encoding) conversion-metadata, attribution-credit} for the impression.
+ {reportingOrigin, conversionDestination domain, impressionData, [decoded](#metadata-encoding) conversion-metadata, attribution-credit} for the impression.
 Scheduled reports will be sent as detailed in [Sending scheduled reports](#sending-scheduled-reports).

 Each impression is only allowed to schedule a maximum of three reports